temporalio/cli/temporalcli/commandsmd/commands.md

 The removal executes asynchronously.
 If the Execution is Running, the Service terminates it before deletion.

+Visit https://docs.temporal.io/visibility to read more about Search Attributes and Query creation.

 #### Options

 Includes options set for [single workflow or batch](#options-set-single-workflow-or-batch).

 ### temporal workflow describe: Show Workflow Execution info

-Display information about a specific [Workflow Execution](/workflows#workflow-execution):
+Display information about a specific Workflow Execution:

 ```
 temporal workflow describe \